 Rick has been a committed lover of wine since his early 20s, and can remember bringing Mateus to the “boys” camping weekend while everyone else brought beer.

 It wasn’t until 1999, as Sunday Editor of the Calgary Sun, that Rick took on the added role of wine writer for the paper when a search for a new wine columnist proved difficult (OK, he didn’t search that hard).
 He wrote a weekly wine column in the Calgary Sun for 10 years and added the Toronto Sun and Ottawa Sun later.

 Rick has now turned his attention to focus on Niagara wines with weekly posts on this website from wineries in and around Niagara.
-He also writes for Eat Drink London Magazine, Pro Shop Magazine on wine-related matters, www.travelinggolfer.net on wine travel destinations, and is a contributor to Wine Tidings as a feature writer and international wine reviewer and Wine Access Magazine as a feature writer and on the tasting panel for Ontario wines.
+He also writes for Pro Shop Magazine on wine-related matters, www.travelinggolfer.net on wine travel destinations, and is a feature writer and international wine reviewer for Quench Wine Magazine.
 He also writes other freelance articles on wine-related travel, and features related to the wine industry.

 Wines In Niagara does accept wine samples for review purposes but does not guarantee that wines submitted will be reviewed on this website or any publication.
 Wines are rated by Rick out of 100 points and (generally) only those that rate 85 points or higher are reviewed.
 Most all wines are tasted non-blind using similar stemware for each wine and generally the same conditions.
 For information on where to send unsolicited wine samples, send an email to winesniagara(at)gmail.com.